rPPG-Toolbox: Deep Remote PPG Toolbox: The rPPG-Toolbox

-\textbf{PURE}~\cite{stricker2014non}: The PURE datasets contains recordings of 10 subjects (8 male, 2 female) each during six tasks.
-The videos were captured with an RGB eco274CVGE camera (SVS-Vistek GmbH) at a resolution of 640x480 and 60 Hz.
-The subjects were seated in front of the camera at an average distance of 1.1 meters and lit from the front with ambient natural light through a window.
-Gold-standard measures of PPG and SpO2 were collected with a pulse oximeter CMS50E attached to the finger.
-TheThe participants each completed six recording under different motion conditions.
+\textbf{PURE}~\cite{stricker2014non}: This dataset consists of recordings from 10 subjects, including 8 males and 2 females.
+The video footage was captured with an RGB eco274CVGE camera from SVS-Vistek GmbH, with a frequency of 30Hz and a resolution of 640x480.
+Subjects were positioned approximately 1.1 meters from the camera and were illuminated from the front by ambient natural light filtering through a window.
+The gold-standard ground truth of PPG and SpO2 were obtained at 60Hz with a CMS50E pulse oximeter affixed to the subject's finger.
+Each participant completed six recordings under varied motion conditions, thereby contributing to a range of data reflecting different physical states.

-\textbf{SCAMPS}~\cite{mcduff2022scamps}: The SCAMPS dataset contains 2,800 videos (1.68M frames) with aligned cardiac and respiratory signals.
-The waveforms and videos were synthesized using a sophisticated facial pipeline that produces high fidelity data, almost photo-realistic renderings.
-The videos have a range of confounders including head motions, facial expressions and ambient illumination changes.
+\textbf{SCAMPS}~\cite{mcduff2022scamps}: This dataset encompasses 2,800 video clips, comprising 1.68M frames, featuring synthetic avatars in alignment with cardiac and respiratory signals.
+These waveforms and videos were generated by employing a sophisticated facial processing pipeline, resulting in high-fidelity, quasi-photorealistic renderings.
+To provide robust test conditions, the videos incorporate various confounders such as head motions, facial expressions, and changes in ambient illumination.